Skip to main content

 LabelCopilot renames the gem.

-Add CommentManually write a comment that explains the gem.
+Add CommentManually write a comment that appears as a tooltip above the gem.

 Change PhaseChange the phase of the gem.